bit-Pro/introductions-woodjj1/README.md

 ### What to include
 You could include some of the following:
-- Your name
+- Your Name: 	James Woods (Woody).

-- Your favourite hobby
+- Your favourite hobby: Family time then djing.

-- Your favourite aspect of IT
+- Your favourite aspect of IT:  Problem solving.

-- Why you took VocSkills
+- Why you took VocSkills: To help reinforce my condifence while learning new skills.

-- Anything else you want to share
+- Anything else you want to share:  Im an easy down to earth guy that is willing to help out whereever I can.